tetrateio/dmz-workshop/10-JWT/README.md

 envsubst < 10-JWT/01-tsb-cloud-west-jwt.yaml | tctl apply -f -
 ```

 Inspect the file `10-JWT/01-tsb-cloud-west-jwt`.
-The important pieces areis the `authentication` and `authorization` sections:
+The important pieces are in the `authentication` and `authorization` sections:

 ```yaml
 authentication: